 3 * The sooner you cross a red light, the less likely to collide with another vehicle.

-4 * Never, ever, not immobilize your vehicle on a plate “STOP”.
+4 * Never, ever, immobilize your vehicle on a plate “STOP”.

-Vehicles will not follow you expect that your reaction, so nailed ‘on you.
+Vehicles following you will not expect your reaction, so nailed ‘on you.

 5 * Never close the door to a saravalaki/beat up car.